A&W Restaurants: Sale to Sidney Feltenstein; Grotech subsidiary

 The first co-branded A&W restaurant, tied with Mexican food chain Amigos, opened in Lincoln in 1997.
 There were plans to increase the amount of co-branded locations across Nebraska by four in the second half of 1998.
 The goal of the co-branded restaurant was to allure more customers who did not prefer Mexican food.
-On March 16, 1999, it announced the opening of a restaurant in Dhaka with franchisee Global Suplies Limited due in September that year, with four more planned.
+On March 16, 1999, it announced the opening of a restaurant in Dhaka with franchisee Global Supplies Limited due in September that year, with four more planned.
 The restaurant in Lodi took part in a world record for the largest root beer float of 2562.5 gallons on June 19, 1999, the eve of the eightieth anniversary of the chain.
 That same year, the chain attempted to enter the Korean market by finding local partners, aiming to grow in the Korean market in the first half of 2000.
 The plan was ultimately shelved.

 A&W merged with Long John Silver's to form Yorkshire Global Restaurants based in Lexington, Kentucky in March 1999.
 Kevin Bazner was promoted president of the chain in July.
 In 2000, Yorkshire agreed to test multi-branded locations with Tricon Global Restaurants.
 A grocery location opened in February that year in Idaho.
 By March 2002, the Yorkshire-Tricon multi-branding test consisted of 83 KFC/A&Ws, six KFC/Long John Silver's, and three Taco Bell/Long John Silver's and was considered successful by the companies.

 In December 2000, A&W announced new openings in less conventional locations, such as casinos, airports, gas stations, convention centers and convenience stores, for 2001, as part of its growth plans.
 At the time, the chain had more than 1,000 locations in 47 states and over 200 international locations in 14 countries.
 The chain around the time emphasized its aesthetics on "contemporized nostalgia".
 It also saw a success in co-branded restaurants, following the success of a trial in Butte in 1998, which, owing to its success, in the spring of 2000 led to the announcement of the opening of 300 joint KFC-A&W restaurants by 2005.